gdm413229/swwmgz_m/ExtendedLore.md

   on Saya's birthday party the week after.
 - 2191: Saya and her creations move in with Kirin, she leaves the leadership of Akari Labs to her brother Taro.
+- 2193: All damage from the Hell Invasion of 2148 is finally repaired.
 - 2200: Earth joins the X'Animen Coalition, now known as the "United Aligned Worlds".
-- 2201: The UAC files for bankrupcy.
+- 2201: The UAC files for bankruptcy.
-- 2207: All damage from the Hell Invasion of 2148 is finally repaired.
 - 2214: The Vortex Rikers crashes on planet Na Pali, Unreal begins.
 - 2215: The NEG is formed in anticipation of the coming Skaarj invasion.
 - 2216: The Seven Day Siege happens, the Skaarj are defeated.